Viewing time: 4 min. 32 sec.

 Thanks for the question, Luk.
 I love hearing from Europeans who are so much more confident with different languages than North Americans.
 I am still struggling to improve my French.
 After 122 consecutive days with the software DuoLingo, I am only 63% fluent (and I consider that a gross exaggeration.)
 So good for you for speaking four languages!
 That’s an incredible accomplishment.

 Let me begin by making a few comments about ProWritingAid, a software that I’m very familiar with because I use it daily.
-It’s pretty good and it’s relatively affordable.
-For those of you who don’t know it, it costs $50/year, or $100 for three.
+It’s pretty good, and it’s relatively affordable.
+(There is also a free version.)
 You enter your text into a box and then the software immediately analyses it giving you a score out of 100.
 It looks at all aspects of writing: grammar, sentence length, style, readability and other metrics as well.

 “In every English sentence are two kinds of words: working words and glue words.
 The working words carry the meaning of the sentence.
 In the preceding sentence, the working words are these: working, words, carry, meaning, and sentence.
 The others are glue words: the, the, of, and the.

 “The glue words do perform a vital service.
 They hold the working words together to form a proper, grammatical sentence….
 But if the proportion of glue words is too high, that is a symptom of a badly constructed sentence.
 A well-constructed sentence is like fine cabinet work.
 The pieces are cut and shaped to fit together with scarcely any glue.”

 I’ve included a longer link to this subject below.